www.BillSmithBooks.com BillSmithBooks.com

 No. I cannot read or critique your stories for legal and professional reasons, nor do I plan to publish other authors' books.

 There are some good ways to get feedback on your own stories.
-You could join a local writers' group but be sure to find a group that suits your personality.
+You could join a local writers' group but be wary...honestly, some readers' groups are poisonous and do more harm than good.
+Look around to find a group that suits you.

 There are plenty of online writers' forums, especially if you write science fiction, fantasy or horror stories.
 You may want to submit your stories to fan fiction websites, magazines and publishers.
-Be sure to read and follow their guidelines before doing so.
+There are a multitude of online publishing opportunities today -- if your stories are good, you will eventually find the site and market that fits your work.
+When submitting stories, be sure to read and follow all publishers' guidelines.

 Finally, you may want to set up your own personal website or blog to publish your stories.
-Domain names and website hosting are very affordable these days -- I use NameCheap.com for registering my domain names.
-There are many quality but low-cost providers like HostGator.com and HostICan.com.
-You can design a decent, basic site with free programs like Nvu.
+Domain names and website hosting are very affordable these days.
+I highly recommend NameCheap.com for registering domain names and they also offer very affordable web hosting.
+There are many quality but low-cost providers like HostGator.com and my personal hosting provider, Verio.com.
+Verio is not the cheapest company but their pricing is very affordable and their service has always been oustanding in the fifteen years I have been with them.
+I have heard good things about HostMonster.com, FatCow.com, DreamHost.com, 1and1.com and BlueHost.com.
 Many services like Blogger.com offer free hosting.

 Where do you get your story ideas?